LeoGaller/learning/README.md

    3. Using fakes: Fake implementations are a good alternative to mock objects, which can be too forgiving when faced with wrong usage, and too tightly coupled to implementation details of the system under test (witness the mock_requests_get fixture).
+6. Linting is the process of analyzing source code for potential errors, stylistic issues, or other problems that could impact the quality, readability, or functionality of the code.
+It is typically performed by specialized tools called linters, which parse and examine code to detect issues like syntax errors, improper formatting, unused variables, or code that does not adhere to specified coding standards.

 ## Contributing